 site:uk.linkedin.com “qualified accountant” (email | gmail | co.uk | com | hotmail) -dir -~jobs

-The problem with Google search for email addresses however is that the person you are looking for may not have their email address on the internet when Google can find it.
-Very often however the email address of the person you are looking for will be reasonable obvious.
-If you know their employers domain (eg intel-sw.com) then their email address is likely to be of the same format of everyone else in that company.
+The problem with Google Search for email addresses, however is that the person you are looking for may not have their email address on the internet where Google can find it.
+Very often however the email address of the person you are looking for will be reasonably obvious.
+If you know their employers’ domain (eg intel-sw.com) then their email address is likely to be of the same format as everyone else in that company.

 Once you guess an email address then http://www.verifyemailaddress.org/ is one of many email verification sites that can check your best guess.
-I also use LinkedIn as in group invite will let you know if this email address relates to a linkedin profile.
+I also use LinkedIn as In-Group invites will let you know if this email address relates to a LinkedIn profile.

 Skype has 663 million registered users at September 2011.
-Ok Facebook has 845 million but Skype is still a good bit bigger than the population of the USA.
-Skype also allows you to search for and message/call people simply by knowing their name.
+OK, Facebook has 845 million but Skype is still a good bit bigger than the population of the USA.
+Skype also allows you to search for and message/call people simply by knowing their names.
 Skype seems very underutilized in the recruitment space and this seems to be a missed opportunity.